oduameh/ouroboros-leios/site/docs/faq.md

   - It retains Ouroboros’ security model but reimagines how transactions are ingested and validated, making it a next-generation Ouroboros variant.

-### The Relationship
+### The relationship

 - Ouroboros as the Core:
   - Ouroboros (especially Praos) is the foundational consensus protocol that defines Cardano’s PoS system.
 Both Peras and Leios are built on this foundation, inheriting its security properties and stake-based governance.
-- Peras as an Intermediate Step:
+- Peras as an intermediate step:
   - Peras enhances Ouroboros by introducing modularity and efficiency improvements, potentially laying the groundwork for integrating advanced features like those in Leios.
 It’s a stepping stone that refines Praos’ mechanics, making it more adaptable to future needs.
-- Leios as a Scalability Solution:
+- Leios as a scalability solution:
   - Leios takes Ouroboros further by addressing throughput limitations head-on.
     It uses the same PoS principles but introduces a parallel processing model that Peras’ modularity could theoretically support or complement.
   - Leios can be seen as a “plugin” or evolution that fits into the Ouroboros ecosystem, possibly relying on Peras’ groundwork for smoother integration.
-- Timeline and Evolution:
+- Timeline and evolution:
   - Ouroboros Praos → Current live protocol
   - Peras → A near-future refinement for flexibility and efficiency
   - Leios → A long-term scalability solution, still in research/development,